stephanieye/helloworld/README.md

 * In general, my hacky way of passing data from the frontend to the backend is probably not the most elegant way.

-* As for non-hacky matters, all place entries are currently listed in order of when they were created: it would be great to sort the entries by country and continent, as well as to introduce stats as to the number of places/countries/continents visited.
+* As for non-hacky matters, all place entries are currently sorted alphabetically according to place name.
+A future task would be to create the functionality to sort the entries by country and continent, as well as to introduce stats as to the number of places/countries/continents visited.

 --------------
 ##Technologies